Docs » Charts in Splunk Observability Cloud » Data resolution and rollups in charts

 Interactions between rollups and analytics functions đź”—

 Rollups and analytics functions provide similar results, because they are both ways to perform statistical analysis on data.
-They affect charts differently, and Observability Cloud uses them for different tasks.
+They affect charts differently, and Splunk Observability Cloud uses them for different tasks.
 Also, some rollups have the same name as an analytical function, such as Sum or Max.

 The following table describes the difference between rollups and analytical functions: